wp-plugins/nivo-image-slider/readme.txt

 2. Screenshot of Nivo Images Slider on post.

 == Changelog ==

+= version 1.1 =
+* To make the plugin translation ready.
+* The plugin is transtated to Bengali Language.

 = version 1.0 =
 * Implementation of basic functionality.